These are sample programs for the Piet programming language I invented.

 Sylvain Tintillier provides a method of generating prime numbers using Piet.
 Figuring out how it works is easy, he says, "Just look at the bitmap!"

 Mike Tolly supplies a simple adding program, which adds together two input numbers.

 Richard Mitton supplies this amazing program which calculates an approximation of pi... literally by dividing a circular area by the radius twice.
+Richard says:

 The output is printed without the decimal point after the 3.